-The certificates issued under this CP may only be used for websites authentication and for securing transferred data.
-The Certificate may be used only for authentication of websites the names of which are stated in this Certificate (subjectAlternativeName extension).
+The certificates issued under this CP may only be used for server authentication and for securing transferred data using SSL/TLS encryption protocol.
+The Certificate may be installed only on the servers the names of which are stated in this Certificate.